 Spotify's paid subscribers hit 138 mln as music streaming demand rebounds

-STOCKHOLM/NEW YORK, July 29 (Reuters) - Spotify Technology SA SPOT.N said on Wednesday music streaming demand had rebounded from the coronavirus-related weakness it saw at the start of the quarter and its paid subscribers reached 138 million, ahead of Wall Street estimates.
+STOCKHOLM/NEW YORK, July 29 (Reuters) - Spotify Technology SA SPOT.N said on Wednesday music streaming demand had rebounded from coronavirus-related weakness at the start of the quarter and its paid subscribers reached 138 million, ahead of Wall Street estimates.

+However, the company's quarterly revenue missed analysts' estimates, hit mostly by a 21% fall in ad-supported revenue as the spread of the pandemic kept advertisers at bay.

+Shares of the Swedish company, which have risen about 80% since the beginning of this year, fell 3% to $253 before the market open.

 ($1 = 0.8511 euros)

-(Reporting by Supantha Mukherjee in Stockholm and Ken Li in New York, Editing by Johan Ahlander)
+(Reporting by Supantha Mukherjee in Stockholm and Ken Li in New York, Editing by Johan Ahlander and Louise Heavens)

 ((supantha.mukherjee@thomsonreuters.com; +46 8 502 423 84; Reuters Messaging: supantha.mukherjee.thomsonreuters.com@reuters.net))